 Holi in Bangalore, Colors Image source Shutterstock

 This was my fourth Holi in Bangalore.
 Each year Holi is becoming more colorful in the city.
-First year, I was looking for anyone who would play Holi and simply could not locate anyone.
+The first year, I was looking for anyone who would play Holi and simply could not locate anyone.
 At max, people would exchange a sophisticated ‘Teeka’ and offer some Mithai.
 It almost made me feel as if by choosing to be in Bangalore, I probably have to let go of my favorite festival.

 Next year, I saw a few people in my apartment complex playing Holi.
 Since I was new in that place and did not know anyone, I did not participate completely.
 Though I did go and exchanged the customary Gulaal.
 This was one notch better than the previous year.

-Third year there was a nice Holi in Bangalore, played in the apartment, though no Mithai accompanied.
+The third year there was a nice Holi in Bangalore, played in the apartment, though no Mithai accompanied.
 We played for quite some time with all kinds of colors and water.
 But participation still remained voluntary.
 This year I did not miss Holi.

 Colors of Holi in Bangalore